orbitartprint/bballorbit/src/blog/content/constraint-led-approach.md

 It *looked* productive — but it built players who could perform in practice, not in games.

-Now, that era is quietly ending.

-A new generation of coaches is questioning everything — from the purpose of drills to the coach’s role itself.
+That era is quietly ending as a new generation of coaches questions everything — from the purpose of drills to the coach’s role itself.

 At the heart of this transformation stands the **Constraint-Led Approach (CLA)** — a science-based framework redefining how humans learn movement and decision-making.

 ---